explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 -- we can only deal with a small number of concepts at a time.
 So we break down problems, and break them down again until we can mentally digest them.

+A well decomposed problem will result in an elegant solution.

-In programming we solve small problems by writing functions.
+Next we solve the smaller problems (the arrows).
 Here we zoom in to focus on a single task, ignoring everything else.

 {:refdef: style="text-align: center; margin: 20px 0;"}
 ![composition-full](/assets/composition-zoomed.png)
 {: refdef}

-A function gets you from `a` to `b` _and nothing more_.
+In programming we solve small problems by writing functions.
+A function is a simple expression that gets you from `a` to `b` _and nothing more_.
 Given an `a` and no more than an `a`, it provides a `b` and does no more than that.

 Finally, we combine the solutions.